Introducing solid foods to your baby

 Other normal behaviours that do not necessarily mean your baby is ready for solid foods include:

-- Wanting to breast feed more frequently or for longer
+- wanting to breast feed more often or for longer

 How much food should I offer?

 Key message 3: Start by offering small amounts of food and gradually increase the amount, so by 9-12 months your baby is eating three healthy meals a day, plus some healthy snacks.

 Gradually, you should increase the amount your baby eats so that solid foods start to replace some of their milk.
 Aim to have your baby eating three healthy meals a day and some healthy snacks by 9-12 months.
 When you begin complementary feeding your baby will still be getting most of their nutrients and energy from milk, so at this stage you only need to offer small amounts of food and your baby does not need three meals a day.
 It is normal for your baby to be less interested in food on some days than others, so try not to worry about how much they are eating at the start of complementary feeding.

 Breast or formula milk should be their main drink up the age of 12 months (see drinks section below), with breastfeeding continuing for as long as you and your baby wish.